 Instructions for authors can be downloaded as a pdf here.

-Ocean Challenge is sent automatically to members of the Challenger Society.
+- Ocean Challenge is automatically sent electronically to members of the Challenger Society.

 Editorial Board Chair